nganbread/AttributeMapper/README.md

 How
 ===============

-Mapping properties and fields on the following
+To map properties and fields on the following

     public class Source
     {